LLAMA 2 Paper and Model Deep Dive#

 Section 4 - Safety#

 The first thing that’s notable is how long this section is.
-It’s as long as fine tuning section which again highlights how much work Meta put into just the safety elements of this model.
+It’s as long as the fine-tuning section, which again highlights how much work Meta put into just the safety elements of this model.

 Reading tip

-It may be easier to read this section first before trying to fully understand the Section 3.
-The fine tuning section is a bit dense and doesn’t include many examples.
-The safety section revisits the fine tuning ideas, such as RLHF, and shows many examples to make things more concrete.
+It may be easier to read this section first before trying to fully understand Section 3.
+The fine-tuning section is a bit dense and doesn’t include many examples.
+The safety section revisits the fine-tuning ideas, such as RLHF, and shows many examples to make things more concrete.

 This section goes over a number of points from training methods such as safety RLHF, to model characteristics such as prompt refusal, to red teaming, to again human evaluation.

 However, the most interesting content is in the Appendix.
 Specifically section A.4.
 This section talks about the tension between safety and helpfulness.
 In section A.4.5, a table shows a single prompt with different responses across the safety scale, with the corresponding reward model score and a helpful score.
-This one table provides the most concrete view of the end to end training process, as in all previous sections the methodology and outputs of the training process, and reward models, is abstractly specified but without many examples.
+This one table provides the most concrete view of the end-to-end training process, as in all previous sections the methodology and outputs of the training process, and reward models, are abstractly specified but without many examples.

 Section 5 - Discussion#